vivaria/edisonrul.ing/docs/source/cards/s/stardust-xiaolong.md

 ### Card Rulings

 Special Summoning this monster is a Trigger Effect that that activates in the GY.
-●If you have more than one “Stardust Xiaolong” in your GY when you Synchro Summon “Stardust Dragon,” you can activate the effects of each of them.
+*   If you have more than one “Stardust Xiaolong” in your GY when you Synchro Summon “Stardust Dragon,” you can activate the effects of each of them.